kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

   Counter deployed at address:  0x610178dA211FEF7D417bC0e6FeD39F05609AD788
 ```

 Great!
-Now let's write the kinode app to interact with it!
+Now you'll write the kinode app to interact with it.

 You're going to use some functions from the `eth` library in `kinode_process_lib`: